<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Because it's kinda an experiment within an experiment: could I make a profit off of low-cost clothing I was able to score somewhere (so becoming a middle woman of sorts), as well as figure out a way to bank the most amount of money in the future when I finally sit down to free my life of unneeded clothing?

-Before diving KonMari-first into my own wardrobe, I figured I’d find the most lucrative place to liquidate clothing and see if I could turn a profit at the same time.
-I wanted to get some top-notch clothing at a low cost to use, so I started scanning the posts of a Facebook Mom selling group.
+Before diving KonMari-first into my own wardrobe, I figured I'd find the most lucrative place to liquidate clothing and see if I could turn a profit at the same time.
+I wanted to get some top-notch clothing at a low cost, so I started scanning the posts of a Facebook Mom selling group.

 It didn't take long before I scored a brand new Ann Taylor jean jacket for $6, a beautiful White House Black Market cocktail dress for $8, and a Limited halter top for $5.